 Paying fares on BRT

 Rather than paying as you board the bus, BRT fares can be paid in advance at the platform.
 Passengers can use ticket vending machines to pay their fares before the bus arrives, then board the vehicle through multiple doors.
 On The Vine, passengers can also tap their Hop cards at either door as they board.
 Many BRT systems can complete their stops in 15 seconds or less.
 A standard bus loading several passengers, each paying a fare as they board, can take several minutes.

 Where else is BRT operating?

 In addition to The Vine, other BRT systems are operating in numerous cities around the U.S. and the world.
 In the Northwest, King County Metro’s RapidRide serves the Seattle area.
 Community Transit in Snohomish County operates two lines of its Swift BRT system.
-In Oregon, Lane Transit District’s BRT network, known as EmX, serves the Eugene-Springfield area.
+In Oregon, Lane Transit District’s BRT network known as EmX serves the Eugene-Springfield area.

 Coming soon: Mill Plain BRT

-C-TRAN is currently building its second BRT line, which will operate along Vancouver’s Mill Plain corridor between downtown Vancouver and the Columbia Tech Center in east Vancouver.
+C-TRAN is currently building its second BRT line, which will operate along Vancouver’s Mill Plain corridor between downtown Vancouver and the Columbia Tech Center of east Vancouver.
 The project is now under construction, with service expected to begin in 2023.